Permuting the roots of univariate polynomials whose coefficients depend on parameters: Proofs for Problem 1

-Whenever $A$ is sharp, the maximal cardinality of $\sB$ for $\vp\in\C^A$ is $\Vol(A)+1$.
-This can easily be seen using the Bernstein-Kouchnirenko-Khovanskii Theorem, taking into account that $0\in\C$ is necessarily in $\sB$ in the case of a sharp support.
-In particular, the left-hand side of \eqref{eq:isomonodromy} strictly contains the set of polynomials $\vp$ satisfying $\vert \sB \vert=\Vol(A)$.
+Whenever $A$ is sharp, the maximal cardinality of $\sB$ for $\vp \in \C^A$ is $\Vol(A) + 1$.
+This follows from the Bernstein-Kouchnirenko-Khovanskii Theorem, noting that $0 \in \C$ must lie in $\sB$ for sharp supports.
+In particular, the left-hand side of \eqref{eq:isomonodromy} strictly contains the set of polynomials $\vp$ such that $|\sB| = \Vol(A) + 1$.